JamesMachamer/ImageJ/README.md

 Setting Channels

   For each channel in the image file, the staining identitiy has to be set as: “dystrophin”, “myosin 1”, “myosin 2”, “myosin 3”, or ”not analyzed” using the radio buttons..
 The dystrophin channel will be used to identify individual fibers and measure cross-sectional area.
-The myosin channels will be used identify the myosin subtypes presence in each fiber.
+The myosin channels will be used identify the MHC isoforms present in each fiber.

 Muscle fiber identification